juhyeonkim95/MitsubaDopplerToF/README.md

 * `primal_antithetic_mis_power` : MIS power for primal and antithetic sample.
 Only used for other than `analytic`.
 Refer Sec 4.1 in supplementary material for details. (default : 1.0)

 We also included example configurations with result image in `config_example` folder.

+## Citation
+If you find this useful for your research, please consider to cite:
+(TBA)